-Unless otherwise indicated, Child and Youth Care courses will be held at the Justice Institute and will be in session from 9:00 am to 4:30 pm.
-For more information, call the Program Coordinator, Sandra Rice, at 604/528-5633.
+Unless otherwise indicated, courses in Child and Youth Care Programs will be held at the Justice Institute and will be in session from 9:00 am to 4:30 pm.
+For more information, call the Program Planner, Martha Joy, at 604/528-5639.
 For detailed brochures, call the Program Assistant, Nenita Capili, at 604/528-5631.

-Working with Adolescents in Community Settings
+Working with Youth in Community Settings

-The Justice Institute is pleased to offer a new certificate program for youth care practitioners.
+The Justice Institute is pleased to offer a new certificate program for individuals working with youth.
 The program builds on many of the theoretical concepts and skills presented in the former Working with Troubled Adolescents program.
-Its purpose is to give participants the opportunity to develop an integrated understanding of adolescence as a developmental process.
+Its purpose is to provide participants with the opportunity to develop an integrated understanding of adolescence as a developmental process.